Welcome to the OTT Conference 2021, co-hosted by the German Council on Foreign Relations (DGAP).

-Think tanks: global reach, global perspectives, hosted by Christopher Rastrick (Ministry of Education, Government of Ontario, Canada) and Donald Abelson (Brian Mulroney Institute of Government and St. Francis Xavier University)
+Think tanks: global reach, global perspectives, organised by Christopher Rastrick (University of Western Ontario, Canada) and Donald Abelson (Brian Mulroney Institute of Government and St. Francis Xavier University)

 Speakers: Heidi Ullrich (ICANN), Karlyn Bowman (American Enterprise Institute), and Nana de Graaf (Vrije Universiteit Amsterdam)